typedb/angular-posthog-freeze/README.md

 1. Visit https://angular-posthog-freeze.netlify.app/ (without any adblocker extensions in your browser)
 2. The website should open in your browser, and immediately freeze, becoming unresponsive.
 You can verify this by right-clicking anywhere on the page, or clicking the "Hello World" button.

+You can also observe the issue go away if you enable uBlock Origin in your browser and reload the site.

 ## Build from source (for debugging)

 ### Environment